-The Cortex Microcontroller Software Interface Standard (CMSIS) is a vendor-independent hardware abstraction layer for Arm Cortex-M and Cortex-A processors and defines generic tool interfaces.
+The Common Microcontroller Software Interface Standard (CMSIS) is a vendor-independent abstraction layer for Arm Cortex-M and Cortex-A processors and defines generic tool interfaces.

 The CMSIS-Pack standard specifies a delivery mechanism for device support and software components.
 The CMSIS-Pack system is now implemented in several leading development toolkits such as:

 The ability to distribute software components makes CMSIS-Packs attractive for software platform providers.
 The following will focus on the benefits of CMSIS specifically for software components.

 Well-defined software components, such as an RTOS, networking stack, driver interfaces, or DSP algorithms, are building blocks for user applications that significantly reduce the effort for software developers.When directly using the source code of a software component in the user application, the maintenance of a product becomes difficult.
 Frequently, the initial source of that component is unclear, information about the related files, configuration settings, or original documentation is lost.

 The CMSIS-Pack system solves several typical user problems:

 The integration of the CMSIS-Pack system into various IDEs simplifies the usage of software components.
 Generic software components can therefore gain a wider adoption.

 A software component encapsulates a set of related functions.
 For bare-metal microcontroller development C/C++ is the de-facto language of choice.
 However, software components can also contain object code, assembler files, header files, or libraries.
 The interfaces of software components should be defined with API headers to make them substitutable by other compatible components at design time.